giovanni404/wasm_dynamic_linking/README.md

 # wasm_dynamic_linking

-WebAssembly Dynamic Linking using [**Emscripten**.](https://emscripten.org/docs/compiling/Dynamic-Linking.html)
+WebAssembly (WASM) Dynamic Linking using **Emscripten**.[^1])

 ## Background

-There are 3 ways to do dynamic linking with WebAssembly:
+Three options are available for dynamic linking when using Emscripten with C or C++ source code:[^2]

-1. Your C or C++ code can manually link to a module by using the ```dlopen``` function.
+1. Manually link to a WASM module by using the ```dlopen``` function in your C or C++ source code.
-2. You can instruct Emscripten that there are WebAssembly modules to link to by specifying them in the ```dynamicLibraries``` array of Emscripten’s generated JavaScript file.
+2. Instruct Emscripten that there are WASM modules to link to by specifying them in the ```dynamicLibraries``` array of Emscripten’s generated JavaScript source code.
 When Emscripten instantiates the WebAssembly module, it will automatically download and link modules that are specified in this array.
-3. In your JavaScript, you can manually take the exports of one module and pass them in as imports to another using the WebAssembly JavaScript API.
+3. Manually take the exports of one module and pass them in as imports to another using the WebAssembly JavaScript API in your JavaScript source code.

-**Reference:**

-Chapter 7.
-Dyamic linking: The basics, from [WebAssembly in Action](https://www.manning.com/books/webassembly-in-action) by Gerard Gallant, published by Manning Books.

 ## Purpose

-While the purpose of this is to show how to build a WASM application that links to its WASM modules dynamically at run time - first we'll see how to statically link the WASM modules to the WASM application at time of build, for comparison purposes.
-Option #2 above, using the ```dynamicLibraries``` array way, is ideal when compiling existing C/C++ source code to WASM, since this doesn't require altering any of the existing source code, unlike the other 2 ways would.
+While the purpose of this repository is to show how to build a WASM application that links to its WASM modules dynamically at run time - first we'll look at how to statically link the WASM modules to the WASM application at time of build, for comparison purposes.
+Option #2, using the ```dynamicLibraries``` array, may be the ideal method to use when compiling existing C or C++ code to WASM as it doesn't require altering the existing source code in a major way - only this method is describe below.

-[Read this slightly outdated article for additional background.](https://yushulx.medium.com/webassembly-building-standalone-and-dynamic-linking-modules-in-windows-bd4492d0688f) As Emscription has undergone several revisions since time of the article's original writing, look below for the updated sequence of commands and arguments.

 ## Main Project Files